 Can You Freeze Danish Cinnamon Rolls?

 Yes you can.
-I freeze them at stage 11 before putting them in the muffin tray or baking them.
+I freeze them at stage 11 (recipe card) before putting them in the muffin tray or baking them.

 I freeze them on a plate or baking tray for an hour before putting them in a tupperware container or two freezer bags to protect them from freezer burn.